ekspla/Pitot_GPS_Sensor_Logger/README.md

 A pair of bicycles were used for this experiment in a day of almost no wind outdoor.
 The mesurement system was attached in front of the trailer's bicycle following after the leader's bicycle in line.
-The distances between them were kept 1.0-1.5 m at speeds below 40 km/h, while a bit longer distances at above these speeds for safety reasons.
+The distances between them were kept 1.0-1.5 m at ground speeds below 40 km/h, while a bit longer distances at above these speeds for safety reasons.
 **The effect of drafting is easily seen in the figure**; the measurement points in the correlation map start to deviate from the diagonal line by increasing the ground speed at above 10 km/h.